fontanamichele/Lira-quotes/CONTRIBUTING.md

-# Contributing to Finance Data API
+# Contributing to Lira quotes

-Thank you for your interest in contributing to the Finance Data API!
+Thank you for your interest in contributing to Lira quotes!
 This document provides guidelines and information for contributors.

 ## How to Contribute